Find answers.

 You can find more info about Danielle and our supporting clinicians on our medical team page.

-What happens if my health changes while I’m on treatment?
+What happens if my health changes?

 It’s important to let our clinician know as soon as possible if your health changes in any way during your treatment.
 Examples of this might be: